 Introduction

 Government Bodies (national, regional and local government, departments, directorates, agencies and other types of statutory body) are massive consumers of application technology, and also have influence over the operation of many industries and the behavior of individuals.
-We believe that Government Bodies should use this power to ensure that software applications are secure enough for their intended purposes.
-We offer this code of conduct to help guide Government Bodies to improve the state of application security in their own applications and all those under their jurisdiction.
+OWASP believes that Government Bodies should use this power to ensure that software applications are secure enough for their intended purposes.
+OWASP offers this code of conduct to help guide Government Bodies to improve the state of application security in their own applications and all those under their jurisdiction.

 Code of Conduct